Adding custom DNS records

 • Replacement: The next fully qualified domain name to query for NAPTR records depending on the values found in the flags field.
 This field is only used if the regular expression field is empty.
 If the Regex field contains a value, this field is not used.

-5. Click the Add Record button to save.
+3. Click the Add Record button to save.

 SPF record

 Sender Policy Framework (SPF) records specify what mail servers are permitted to send email from your domain.
+View this article for details on settings up SPF records.

 SRV record

-Certain programs and applications may require the set up of these types of records to make those services active.
-A common example are the following two Microsoft SRV records.
+SRV (service) records are used to identify computers that host a specific service and then establish a connection between that service and the website.
+Certain programs and applications may require these types of records to make their services active.
+A common example is the following two Microsoft SRV records.
 More information can be found at the following link:

 Type Name Target Protocol Service Priority Weight Port TTL